South Shields: Other

 The Port of Tyne headquarters and international freight terminal are located at Tyne Dock in South Shields.
 The Port has a freight rail connection.

 The town's extensive network of strategic footpaths and cycle routes includes the Sea to Sea Cycle Route and National Cycle Route 1.

 Sport

 Football

 South Shields F.C. is the town's main football team.
 Originally formed during the first decade of the 20th century, the team played in the Football League during the 1920s.
 The club recently shot to fame with a run to win the FA Vase in 2017.
 The side currently play in the National League North, after winning promotion to it in 2023, the sixth tier of English football.
 They also have a women's team who play in the fifth tier of the Women's pyramid, the North East Regional Women's League Premier Division.

-Recently, the town were also represented by Harton & Westoe C.W.
+Between the years of 1959-2019, the town were also represented by Harton & Westoe C.W.
 They played their games at the Harton & Westoe Miners Welfare near Whiteleas and spent the majority of their existence in the Wearside League before going out of existence in 2019.